daniel-j-h/daniel-j-h.github.io-sources/content/post/satisfiability-modulo-theories-for-parallel-cooking-and-other-optimizations.md

 Can you think of another one?

 In general, this is the problem of satisfiability (SAT) which is NP-complete (read: hard).
-Fortunately there are SAT-solvers that help us determine if such an assignment exists.
+There are so called SAT-solvers that help us determine if such an assignment exists.
 Most if not all SAT-solvers work with the DIMACS format that standardizes how to encode the formula.
 The syntax is as follows: